Warning: Excessive Schmoopiness

 Though the freshness of the air is dulled by the summer heat, Jeff lets it roll through his body as he strides back and forth along the sidewalk in a pace that matches his racing heart.

-He pauses to look at Annie now hovering by the doorway, her face pinched with concern, hands smoothing the floral dress stretched over her stomach.
+He cringes and closes his eyes in a panic because he really doesn't want anyone to see him like this, least of all Annie.
+He mumbles "Dammit" under his breath before he turns to where she's now hovering by the doorway, her face pinched with concern, hands smoothing the floral dress stretched over her stomach.

 She eyes him cautiously as she wanders closer.
 "You're acting really weird right now."